-- 3.02 The Erin Mills Soccer Club understands that it can be challenging to come forward with a complaint of harassment and that it can be devastating to be wrongly accused of harassment.
-The Club recognizes the interests of both the complainant and the respondent in deeming the matter to be treated in a confidential manner. - 3.03 The Club will not disclose to any third parties the name of the complainant/ victim or the respondent/ harasser or the circumstances giving rise to the complaint unless such disclosure is consented to by the affected party or such disclosure is necessary to investigate the allegations or engage in any disciplinary or remedial process. - 3.04 If the complainant/ victim refuses to consent to the disclosure of their complaint to the alleged respondent/ perpetrator to conduct an investigation or participate in mediation and/or arbitration, then the complaint shall be deemed to have been rescinded. - 3.05 Despite any of the preceding, if the Executive Director/ General Manager has reasonable grounds to suspect that a situation of harassment, physical assault or sexual abuse has occurred, the Executive Director/ General Manager has a duty to investigate the suspicions or allegations and shall conduct any such investigation as discretely and as confidentially as possible.
+- 3.02 The Erin Mills Soccer Club understands that it can be extremely difficult to come forward with a complaint of harassment and that it can be devastating to be wrongly accused of harassment.
+The Club recognizes the interests of both the complainant and the respondent in deeming the matter to be treated in a confidential manner. - 3.03 The Club will not disclose to any third parties, the name of the complainant/victim or the respondent/ harasser, or the circumstances giving rise to the complaint unless such disclosure is consented to by the affected party, or such disclosure is necessary to investigate the allegations, or engage in any disciplinary or remedial process. - 3.04 If the complainant/ victim refuses to consent to the use of personal information by the Harassment Officer for the purpose of investigating or taking disciplinary action, then the complaint shall be deemed to have been rescinded.